pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 When you install a browser extension, you essentially put trust in an unknown third party.

-> Imagine asking a random stranger to deliver your private letters to your friend and requesting them not to read.
+> Imagine asking a random stranger to deliver your private letters to your friend and requesting him not to read them.
 Would you do it?

 Moreover, extensions help websites to identify users uniquely.
 I am no expert, but you can read more about [Browser Fingerprinting](https://www.eff.org/deeplinks/2018/06/gdpr-and-browser-fingerprinting-how-it-changes-game-sneakiest-web-trackers).